-Field label Description All information Displays all available iCAT information.
+Field label Description All information Displays all available iCat information.
 Tracking boundaries Defines whether the object tracking region boundaries should be shown.
-Event trigger lines/boxes Defines whether the event triggers like tripwires and object starting/stopping fields should be shown.
+Event trigger lines/boxes Defines whether the event triggers like tripwires (including arrows indicating the direction of the tripwire) and object starting/stopping fields should be shown.
 Object markers Defines whether object markers should be displayed.
 Object markers show the object ID and information about the state of the object (MOV = moving, STP = stopped, LOUNGE = move just a little bit), size and speed.
-In this example object ID is [10], object size is 9110 pixels, and the object is moving

-Field label Description with a speed of 208 pixels/sec.
 Event count fields Defines whether the event count fields are to be displayed in the lower left corner of the view port.
 When enabled the count information will be displayed for each event trigger separately in the form of Q for last quarter of an hour, H for last hour, D for day and T for total since setup.
-Here is an example: objekt stoppt vor theke: Q: 1 H: 1 D: 2 T: 2 counter 1: Q: 3 H: 3 D: 4 T: 4 There are two event triggers: a field for counting stopped objects and a people counting tripwire (counter 1).
-Object bounding boxes Defines whether object bounding boxes should be displayed.
-Here is an example of an object bounding box displayed: [10] 9110 MOV 208 pix/s Please note that also the object marker and the event triggers are displayed.
+Here is an example: Defines Defines Define Defi Object bounding boxes Defines whether object bounding boxes should be displayed.
+Here is an example of an object bounding box displayed: Image: The second se